muratk3n/thirdwave/en/tweets/2019/week40.md

 ---

 Don't get too happy on Ukrainegate..
 Remember Kosovo?
 Some say it was a "just war", but it was also during another impeachement.
-Don't corner the exec.

 *2019-10-1 18:37:26*